Wild weather to hit: Rogue waves, heavy rain, hurricane-force winds

 Up to 4cm of snow may settle on these roads - with a further 5cm to 10cm of snow due to settle on Milford Road (SH94) above 600m with lesser amounts down to 400m.

-MetService meteorologist Andrew James said the wild weather would begin this afternoon in the South Island with a front plummeting temperatures close to zero, dumping snow across the ranges.
+MetService meteorologist Andrew James said the wild weather would begin this afternoon in the South Island with a front plunging temperatures close to zero, dumping snow across the ranges.

 James said there was "high confidence" of severe west to southwest gales – over 85km/h, with gusts even higher – from Northland, Auckland to Taranaki and eastwards to East Cape early tomorrow.
 Exposed parts of Wellington, Marlborough and Kaikōura would also be affected.